 Can you name 20 American historical figures that are women, excluding famous athletes, celebrities, and First Ladies?
-Most college students cannot, which isn’t surprising given that less than 5% of the content of history textbooks refers to women.
-On top of that, only 8% of sites listed on the National Register of Historic Places embody underrepresented communities, including women.
+Most college students cannot, which isn’t surprising given that less than 5 percent of the content of history textbooks refers to women.
+On top of that, only 8 percent of sites listed on the National Register of Historic Places embody underrepresented communities, including women.

 Nestled in the Finger Lakes region among the rolling farm hills of upstate New York, Seneca Falls is a quaint and quiet town.
 The unknowing traveler would be surprised to learn that over 150 years ago, this location witnessed one of the most decisive civil rights movements in our nation’s history.

 In the summer of 1848, hundreds of women’s rights proponents gathered at Wesleyan Methodist Chapel for what would become known as the First Women’s Rights Convention.

 Participants included none other than the foremost activists of the day, including Elizabeth Cady Stanton, Lucretia Mott, and Frederick Douglass.
 In the end, 100 participants, both women and men, signed the Declaration of Sentiments and formally demanded gender equality.

 Just a little over a century later, the National Women’s Hall of Fame was founded.
 Asked why the Hall decided to locate itself in Seneca Falls, Hall CEO Jill Tietjen simply says, “This is the place.”

 The creators of this new Hall of Fame, pioneers themselves, called for the recognition of the myriad ways women influence the nation.
 Tietjen explains, “At this point in time, really, there was almost nothing in the U.S. that recognized women’s accomplishments.
 The Hall was founded with the belief that the contributions of American women deserve a permanent home.”